-Process Explorer is an advanced process management tool as it will offer you several features that will help you manage the processes you’re running, stop them, see their child processes, and more.
+Process Explorer is an advanced process management tool as it offers several features to help you manage the processes you’re running, stop them, see their child processes, and more.

-Windows’ process management tool is neat, but it lacks many details that some third-party tools offer.
+Windows’ process management tool is neat but lacks many details that some third-party tools offer.

-It’s a lightweight tool for managing your processes, where you’ll be able to analyze and oversee all the processes running, suspend them, stop them, keep track of CPU usage and temperatures, and more.
+It’s a lightweight tool for managing your processes, where you can analyze and oversee all the processes running, suspend them, stop them, keep track of CPU usage and temperatures, and more.

-It makes it great for portability, as you’ll be able to deploy it quickly using your USB drive or by simply downloading the file, which allows you to use it on several devices.
+It makes it great for portability, as you can deploy it quickly using your USB drive or download the file, allowing you to use it on several devices.

-All of the processes are displayed in a tree view, where you’ll be able to organize the processes depending on various criteria.
+All the processes are displayed in a tree view, where you can organize the processes depending on various criteria.

-For instance, you’ll be able to see which process takes the most resources, how hot the PC is, and more specifically, how hot the CPU is.
+For instance, you’ll see which process takes the most resources, how hot the PC is, and, more specifically, how hot the CPU is.
 They’re also color-coded, which allows you to separate them by type.

-Memory-mapped files and .dll files are also under surveillance so that you are always aware of what program makes use of a certain .dll file and what it handles by using it.
+Memory-mapped files and .dll files are also under surveillance so that you are always aware of what program uses a certain .dll file and what it handles by using it.

-To conclude, Process Explorer is the complete process management tool.
-You’ll be able to manipulate how the processes operate, where and when you run them, how much resources they use, and more.
+To conclude, Process Explorer is a complete process management tool.
+You’ll be able to manipulate how the processes operate, where and when you run them, how many resources they use, and more.